 At a time when society seems plagued with complex problems, leaders are finding it increasingly difficult to navigate polarized public opinions.
 While many universities are reluctant to engage in highly controversial issues, some are exploring forms of deliberative civic engagement — processes where people participate in meaningful dialogue about how to tackle today’s complex and seemingly intractable problems.

-The workshop’s leaders learned about innovative, university-led approaches to public deliberation from its diverse group of participants.
+Program participants learn about innovative, university-led approaches to public deliberation from its diverse group of participants.
 Concurrently, participants — some of whom have past experience with the Foundation — will learn about Kettering’s research on deliberative concepts and practice.
 This workshop will later result in collaborative research, such as gathering forums on participating campuses to tackle a specific issue.
 An interim memorandum, set to be shared by September 2016, will lead the way toward a framing paper to be produced by the end of the year.
 This statement of values will define why concepts and practices of deliberative democracy are of interest to the Talloires Network and its member institutions.

-Participants of the four-day workshop considered questions such as:
+Participants considered questions such as:

 Derek Barker, Ph.D., is a program officer at the Kettering Foundation.
 Barker, whose background is in political theory, works primarily on research concerning the democratic role of higher education institutions, philanthropy and nonprofit organizations, journalism, and the professions.
 Derek’s previous experience includes an appointment as visiting assistant professor of political studies at Pitzer College.